revatir/TriviaQuest/readme.md

 Please see seperately attached document.

 #### API
-I will be using the Spotify API for background music, and plan to use different songs for the following purposes:
+I will be using a Trivia API to generate random trivia questions.
-- **General music** - a song that loops over while the player travels through the maze.
-- **Challenge music** - a song for when the player faces a Challenge Point.
-- **Win music** - a song for when the player wins the game.
-- **Lose music** - a song for when the player loses the game.

-I may also use an API that generates trivia questions.

 #### Features
 My game will include the following features: